 Malaysia is a majority Muslim country.
 Over 60% of the country practices Sunni Islam.
-There is a small, but vibrant Christian minority in Malaysia.
-Almost 10% of the population are professing Christians.
+There is a small, but vibrant Christian minority (10%) in Malaysia.
 Churches, seminaries, and ministry efforts have been historically allowed to exist and thrive for the last 200 years.

 But in recent years, local believers have experienced increasing persecution.

-Later this year, the Malaysian legislature will consider implementing a stricter form of sharia law.
-If implemented, Muslim leaders will be allowed to oversee lashings, amputations, stonings, and crucifixions as criminal penalties.
+If sharia law continues to increase, Muslim leaders will be allowed to oversee lashings, amputations, stonings, and crucifixions as criminal penalties for Christians.
 Conversion from Islam to any other religion will be totally prohibited.

 The Ethics and Religious Liberty Commission is committed to protecting our Christian brothers and sisters from further persecution and working for the religious freedom of all Malaysians.